nelhage/blog.nelhage.com/content/draft/property-testing-like-afl.md

     frustrating price to pay.

-  - Because property-based testing selects test cases at random, it is prone (by design!) to nondeterminism.
+  - Because property-based testing selects test cases at random, it is prone (by design!) to nondeterminism, which spoils the above-described reproducibility properties.
 Authors and adherents of property-based test suites often describe this as a feature, rightly pointing out that it gives every test run the opportunity to discover novel bugs, continually improving your coverage.
 However, this nondeterminism is untenable for a CI suite